 Good training is incredibly important for small businesses, as staff members are more likely to wear multiple hats.
 With a variety of things to do and remember, it’s important that they are able to complete all their work tasks competently.
 This is crucial for a small business to provide the best service and remain competitive.

 A learning management system (LMS) is a necessary tool to facilitate work-based e-learning programs.
 Why?
-A good LMS will make creating, delivering, and tracking your training easy.
+Good software will make creating, delivering, and tracking your training easy.

 In this article, I take a look at 5 LMS systems that are ideal for small businesses, as they are competitively priced but cover the key features required by smaller organizations.